ortus-boxlang/bx-compat-cfml/readme.md

 <p>&nbsp;</p>

-## Welcome to the BoxLang Compat Module
+## Welcome to the BoxLang Compat Module For CFML

 This module will allow your ColdFusion (CFML) applications under Adobe or Lucee to run under BoxLang.
 This module will provide the necessary compatibility layer to run your applications under BoxLang.